KU-CS-Camp/KU-CS-Camp.github.io/iris.md

 - 9 parts train and 1 part is used for testing, repeated for all combinations

 The process:
-- Loop through every (name, model) pair we just created
+- Create a loop that goes through every (name, model) pair we just created
 - Inside the loop
     - Create a k-fold instance with 10 parts, 1 as the random state seed, and shuffle set to True
     - Calculate the cross-validation score by passing in the model, arrays, kfold type, and accuracy scoring